maciej44/sneakershop/README.md

 # saleor-platform
-All Saleor services started from a single repository
+All Saleor services started from a single repository.
+This fork contains subrepos fixes and adds docker-compose dev deployment with nginx as reverse proxy for version 2.11 of saleor.

 *Keep in mind this repository is for local development only and is not meant to be deployed on any production environment!
 If you're not a developer and just want to try out Saleor you can check our [live demo](https://demo.saleor.io/).*